guildxyz/token.xyz/README.md

   - SWR for server and blockchain state (fetching and caching)
   - XState for complex flows
 - Web3 stuff:
-  - ethers.js
-  - web3-react for connection management
+  - wagmi for connection management